matclab/jelly-actix-web-starter/README.md

 In production, both of these are disabled.

+Your template may use any of the environment variable starting with `JELLY_`.

 ## Static
 The `static` folder is where you can place any static things.
 In development, [actix-files]() is preconfigured to serve content from that directory, in order to make life easier for just running on your machine.
 This is disabled in the `production` build, mostly because we tend to shove this behind Nginx.
 You can swap this as needed.